 Exercise and Rehabilitation Therapy

 Physical therapy is also an integral part of scoliosis treatments, especially for milder cases and postural scoliosis.
-A physical therapist will suggest exercises to help reduce pain while strengthening the muscles.
+A physical therapist or chiropractor will suggest exercises to help reduce pain while strengthening the muscles.
 Most of these focus on back and core muscle improvements to help support the spine.

 In cases that the patient is unable to perform the exercises, whole-body vibration therapy can be done.
 This treatment uses vibrations to strengthen bones and muscles while alleviating mild pain.

 Massages help provide temporary relief from your scoliosis pain.
 They also help balance the muscles in different areas of your body.